REANNZ/arcs-shibext/INSTALL-SharedToken.md

 export IDP_SRC_HOME=/opt/shibboleth-identityprovider-2.1.2
 ```

 We'll install the latest version in this instruction.
-You can find out old versions at http://projects.arcs.org.au/svn/systems/tags/idp/arcs-shibext/
+You can find older versions at https://github.com/University-of-Auckland/arcs-shibext/releases/

 ### Install from binary